Ashkenazi Jewish cuisine: Sweets and confections

 Teiglach, traditionally served on Rosh Hashanah, the Jewish New Year, consists of little balls of dough (about the size of a marble) drenched in a honey syrup.
 Ingberlach are ginger candies shaped into small sticks or rectangles.
 Rugelach, babka, and kokosh are popular pastries as well.

-In Europe, jellies and preserves made from fruit juice were used as pastry filling or served with tea.
+In Europe, jellies and preserves made from fruit juice were used as pastry fillings or served with tea.
 Among the poor, jelly was reserved for invalids, hence the practice of reciting the Yiddish saying Alevay zol men dos nit darfn (May we not have occasion to use it) before storing it away.

-Flodni, a layered sweet pastry consisting of apples, walnuts, currants and poppy seeds, were a staple of Hungarian Jewish bakeries prior to World War II.
+Flodni, a layered sweet pastry consisting of apples, walnuts, currants, and poppy seeds, was a staple of Hungarian Jewish bakeries before World War II.

-Because it was easy to prepare, made from inexpensive ingredients and contained no dairy products, compote became a staple dessert in Jewish households throughout Europe and was considered part of Jewish cuisine.
+Because it was easy to prepare, made from inexpensive ingredients, and contained no dairy products, compote became a staple dessert in Jewish households throughout Europe and was considered part of Jewish cuisine.